CSE3PAX-WWGroup3/WhistlingwoodzApp/README.md

 The following collections supply the information for the drop-down menus, this ensures the clients submitting requests have access to the latest options.
 There is one option per document in the collection.
 Budget and venues are common across all event types.
-    budget - this collection contains the options for the estimated budget for the event request. venues - this collection contains the options for the venues for the event, there is an "other" option to allow the Client to specify their own venue if they so desire. corporateFunction - event specific requirements options for corporate events. corporateTheme - event specific theme options for corporate events. partyFunction - event specific requirements options for party events. partyTheme - event specific theme options for party events. weddingFunction - event specific requirements options for wedding events. weddingTheme - event specific theme options for wedding events.
+- budget: this collection contains the options for the estimated budget for the event request.
+- venues: this collection contains the options for the venues for the event, there is an "other" option to allow the Client to specify their own venue if they so desire.
+- corporateFunction: event specific requirements options for corporate events.
+- corporateTheme: event specific theme options for corporate events.
+- partyFunction: event specific requirements options for party events.
+- partyTheme: event specific theme options for party events.
+- weddingFunction: event specific requirements options for wedding events.
+- weddingTheme: event specific theme options for wedding events.